 – I think you can still improve a lot regardless of age.

-Technically you can experiment with different spins, stances or adding variety to your strokes.
+Technically, you can experiment with different spins, stances or add variety to your strokes.

 The area in which one can always improve even more (regardless of age) is the tactics and court coverage.
 Through a good knowledge of court coverage you’ll know where to hit the ball and how to position yourself to minimize effort and make your opponents do most of the work.
 By understanding the tactics which you should apply according to your opponents skills you’ll find yourself enjoying tennis even more.